GUI Testing Guide

 An early GUI: The Apple Macintosh released in 1984.

-In today’s GUI testing environment, the “simple calculator application” is no longer limited to the desktop of a computer.
-It may be a mobile app that is available on all of the major mobile platforms.
-Or, it may be a cloud application that must be supported by all of the major browsers.
+But in today’s testing environment, GUI is no longer limited to the desktop of a computer.
+It may be a mobile app that is available on all the major mobile platforms, or it may be a cloud application that must be supported by all the major browsers.
 Testers must perform cross-browser and cross-platform testing to identify defects and ensure that the application fulfills all requirements.

 tip icon